 The biggest thing to understand: US airlines are governed by the FAA.
 Non-US airlines follow their own country’s aviation authority (CAA in the UK, EASA in Europe, CASA in Australia).
 The rules differ significantly.

 US airlines (FAA): Must allow any car seat labelled “This restraint is certified for use in motor vehicles and aircraft.”
 They cannot refuse your approved seat if you’ve purchased a ticket.
 If it doesn’t fit in one seat, they must find you another seat in the same class.
+This applies to American Airlines, Delta, United, Southwest, and JetBlue.

-Check the label on your car seat
+What label should your car seat have?

 Every approved car seat has a label.
 For US seats, look for red text reading “This Restraint is Certified for Use in Motor Vehicles and Aircraft.”
 European seats show ECE R44 or R129 markings.
 Australian seats show AS/NZS 1754.